 No products in the cart.

 As an adult, these are the kinds of activities that take me right back in time and help me recall the simple joys of “toys” made from basic tools and no-frill supplies.
 The process of making this includes quite a few of its own opportunities for sensory discoveries, so I encourage you to let your kids take part!
 I’ve included a couple of tips in the instructions to help make the process and playtime a success for everyone!

-There are quite a methods for coloring rice – you may run across DIYs using liquid watercolors or paints for instance.
-I prefer the straight-forward, tried & true process of food coloring, simply because it’s taste-safe and works as planned every single time.
+There are quite a few methods for coloring rice – you may run across DIYs using liquid watercolors or paints for instance.
+Personally, I prefer the straightforward, tried & true process of food coloring, simply because it’s taste-safe and works as planned every single time.

 If you’re BIG into DIY, you can go totally homemade and experiment with natural food coloring methods (I like these DIY plant-based color suggestions from Food52).
 But there are also quite a few premade plant-based food coloring options you can find online or at your local grocery store now too.

 - A word to the wise on using plant-based colors: they *may* not be as vibrant or true to the standard colors.
 Another thing to remember is that plant and spice-based food colorings may have more of their own distinct smells.